JCesana/rails-recipes/README.md

 ## Overview

-This recipes content management app was created with Ruby on Rails.
+Rails Recipes is a web application created with a Ruby on Rails backend with added dynamic features using JavaScript, AJAX requests, and JSON API.

+Users can create an account, browse recipes created by members, and create and share their own recipes.

 # Requirements